-Due to the current pandemic, visiting electives are in flux.
-At present, the AFMC has decided to cancel visiting electives for the 2021-2022 school year.
-However, you can still read below for a general idea of how elective planning would work pre-COVID.
+After the COVID-19 pandemic, visiting electives has now returned.
 Please consult the AFMC website for the most up-to-date information and for elective timelines.

 Clerkship electives are meant to broaden and enhance your knowledge base, assist you in making a career choice, and provide an opportunity to learn about a specialty in which you are interested.
 Many students have found that the planning process can be overwhelming, especially when you are getting started.
 Here is a guide to help demystify the elective planning process.